-Do They Work?
+Do Eggs Work?

 Of course they work! many anglers believe Rainbow Trout especially to be unable to breed and therefore do not produce eggs.
-This is a misconception as we have seen when fishing, you will see the eggs from a Rainbow Trout in the photo here, match the hatch using orange coloured eggs with that destinctive dot.
-We have caught female Rainbow Trout in lakes and reservoirs that have been egg laden as you can see from the photo our these Rainbow Trout Eggs.
+This is a misconception as we have seen when fishing, you will see the eggs from a Rainbow Trout in the photo here, match the hatch using orange coloured egg flies with that destinctive dot.
+We have caught female Rainbow Trout in lakes and reservoirs that have been egg laden as you can see from the photo our these eggs.
 We have watched Rainbows and Brownies hammering the edges of lakes to get at the previously laid eggs planned to hatch in margins, indeed they become so pre-occupied with eggs that there are times when they will eat nothing else!